fabri1983/java2proto2grpc/README.md

 	- 172.17.0.1 is the Docker bridge IP address.
 We are remapping Consul Container’s port 8600 to host machine’s Docker bridge port 53 so that Containers on that host can use Consul for DNS.
 	- *-bootstrap* means consul runs in a standalone mode.

 - Considerations on *Docker Tool Box*:
 *Docker Tool Box* is exposed at IP 192.168.99.100.
 If by any reason you are in a situation that your app needs to route request made to Docker's internal IP 172.17.x.x to the exposed IP 192.168.99.100 then:
-	- you will have to add an entry in the route table:
+	- you will have to add an entry in the Windows routing table:
 	```sh
 	Open a privileged console
 	route add 172.17.0.0 mask 255.255.0.0 192.168.99.100 -p